yariv1025/yariv1025/README.md

 <br>

 <h2> 👦 About Me </h2>
-My name is Yariv.
-A Bachelors Degree in Software Engineer, based in Azrikam(Ashdod), Israel.
+My name is Yariv G. A Bachelors Degree in Software Engineering, based in Azrikam(Ashdod), Israel.

 - 📚 Learning AI & ML